Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Texas Tech Stats and Trends

-- The Red Raiders have been underdogs by 9.5 points or more four times this season and have covered the spread twice.
+- The Red Raiders have been underdogs by 9.5 points or more four times this year and have covered the spread twice.

-- Texas Tech's games this season have gone over the total in five out of 12 opportunities (41.7%).
+- Texas Tech's games this season have gone over the point total five times in 12 opportunities (41.7%).

-- When Texas Tech churns out over 331.1 yards, the team is 6-4 against the spread and 6-4 overall.
+- Texas Tech is 6-4 against the spread and 6-4 overall when the team piles up more than 331.1 yards.

-- The Red Raiders have turned the ball over 20 times this season, five more turnovers than the Bulldogs have forced (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.